Fractured Magic: Chapter Twenty-Seven

 Roman raised an eyebrow.
 “You’re asking me?”

 “It’s enough,” Thea said.
 “At least enough to—well, what would you need me for, exactly?
 I spoke with Mrs. Ranulf on the phone, but she didn’t tell me much.
-I’ve been keeping up with the news, obviously, so I know why you’d be going to Illyon.
-I’m just…not sure where I fit in.”
+I’ve been keeping up with the news, of course, so I do know what’s been happening with your—well.
+I’m just not sure where I fit in.
+My condolences, by the way.”

 Leandros scowled at him.
 “Oh, is that what I’m doing?
 At least if they stab me through the heart, it won’t be when my back is turned.”